f0nzie/rEcl/cran-comments.md

 > I read in the CRAN tutorial to use \dontrun{} for the cases where the
 > developer is including an external library or software.

-Well, python is probably installed oon all check machines, ehnce it would be good to use these in the checks.
+Well, python is probably installed oon all check machines, hence it would be good to use these in the checks.
-Nevertheless, you have to declare in the SystemRequirements field that Python is needed.
+Nevertheless, you have to declare in the `SystemRequirements` field that Python is needed.
 Please fix and resubmit.
 Best,